Understanding Home Equity Investments: your comprehensive guide

 How do you repay a Home Equity Investment?

 Repayment of a Home Equity Investment typically happens when you sell your home, when you refinance, or when the term of the agreement ends.
+You can also repay from your cash savings or any other source of funds.
 Point’s HEI has no prepayment penalty, so you can repay at any time during the life of your 30-year term.
-You repay the investment company the original investment plus their share of your home's appreciation, if any.
-If you wish to buy out the agreement before selling your home, that's also an option with most providers.
+While repayment is a little more complicated than a monthly payment to a lender, it’s a fairly straightforward process that varies slightly depending on your repayment method.

 Is a Home Equity Investment a good idea?

 As with any financial product, this depends on your unique financial circumstances.
-If you're seeking access to your home equity without increasing your debt or monthly payments, and you're comfortable sharing potential future appreciation of your home, a Home Equity Investment could be a solid choice for you.
+If you want to access your home equity without increasing your debt or monthly payments, and you're comfortable sharing potential future appreciation of your home, a Home Equity Investment could be a solid choice.
+If you’re considering unlocking your home equity, make sure to weigh the pros and cons of Home Equity Investments, compare with other home equity products, and make the best decision for your unique situation.

 home-equity-investment